Senate Reopens Despite Risks as House Preps More Virus Aid

 Senate Republicans are trying to set the terms of debate, frustrated that House Speaker Nancy Pelosi was able to fill up earlier aid bills with Democratic priorities.
 They’re reluctant to unleash federal funds beyond the nearly $3 trillion Congress already approved in virus relief and hope Trump's push to kick-start the economy will reduce the need for more aid.
 But Pelosi is marching ahead without them, assembling a new aid package that Democrats expect to unveil soon.

-Schumer called it “one of the strangest sessions of the United States Senate in history.”

-For the past more than five weeks, The COVID-19 crisis has all but closed Congress, a longer absence than during the 1918 Spanish Flu or the 2001 terror attacks.
+For more than five weeks, the COVID-19 crisis has all but closed Congress, a longer absence than during the 1918 Spanish flu.

-Senators will return to a changed place with new guidelines, including the recommendation that senators wear masks — blue face coverings were available for free, and being worn by staff — keep their distance and leave most staff at home.
-Public access will be limited, including at public hearings.
+Senators returned to a changed place with new guidelines, including the recommendation that senators wear masks — blue face coverings were available for free, and being worn by staff.
+Senators were also told to keep their distance and leave most staff at home.
+Public access is limited, including at public hearings.
 The Capitol itself remains closed to visitors and tours.

 It’s not just lawmakers at risk.
-Reopening part of Capitol Hill poses health risks for the cooks, cleaners, police officers and other workers who keep the lights on at the Capitol complex.
+Reopening part of Capitol Hill poses health risks for the cooks, cleaners, police officers and other workers who keep the Capitol complex functioning.

 Capitol Hill erupted late last week after the attending physician informed top GOP officials the health office did not have the means to perform instant virus tests on returning lawmakers or staff.

-Over the weekend, Trump himself offered Congress access to the instant virus test system used to screen visitors to the White House.
+Over the weekend, Trump himself offered Congress access to 1,000 instant virus tests similar to a system used to screen visitors to the White House.

-But in an extraordinary rebuff, McConnell and Pelosi said in a rare joint statement Saturday that they would “respectfully decline” and instead direct resources to the front lines “where they can do the most good.”
+But in an extraordinary rebuff, McConnell and Pelosi said in a rare joint statement Saturday that they would “respectfully decline,” directing resources to the front lines.
+Lawmakers were wary of preferential treatment amid a national shortage of tests.

 Trump huffed in a tweet Monday that Congress was essentially “saying that they are not ‘essential.’”